-If these answers aren’t enough for you and you’re a paying member head over to our ask the expert page.
+Below are a list of Frequently Asked Questions (FAQs).
+If these answers aren’t enough for you, and you’re an Aerotoxic Association member, head over to our ask the expert page.

 Q. What are the symptoms of Aerotoxic syndrome?

-A. As the toxic chemicals attack the Central Nervous System which controls all of the major organs in the body – symptoms are neurological and are many and varied.
+A. As the toxic chemicals attack the central nervous system (CNS) which controls all of the major organs in the body – symptoms are neurological and are many and varied.
 It is easy to be misdiagnosed and mistreated.
+Many aircrew victims speak of being like ‘zombies’, ‘vegetative state’ or ‘permanently intoxicated’.

 Q. What other medical issue can Aerotoxic Syndrome be compared to?